MorgatC/DesignAlgo/README.md

 ## Functionality
 The program provides the following options in the menu:

-1. Searching for a phone number by name: Enter a name and get the corresponding phone number(s) for matching contacts.
+1. Searching for a phone number by name: Enter a name **Don't forget the Uppercase for the first letter** and get the corresponding phone number(s) for matching contacts.

-2. Search for a phone number by first name: Enter a first name and get the corresponding phone number(s) for matching contacts.
+2. Search for a phone number by first name: Enter a first name **Don't forget the Uppercase for the first letter** and get the corresponding phone number(s) for matching contacts.

-3. Searching for a name from a phone number: Enter a phone number (without the +66 country code) and get the corresponding contact's name.
+3. Searching for a name from a phone number: Enter a phone number **(without the +66 country code)** and get the corresponding contact's name.

 4. Search based on a function: Choose a specific function (e.g., "student," "administrator") and display the contacts with that function.